 We are committed to providing a high level of client service.
-This commitment has been highlighted by the implementation of the OLGR Service Charter.
-The charter is about our relationship with you.
-The charter sets out the standards that you can expect from us, how you can help us deliver quality services and how you can tell us what we are doing well or could do better.
-Find out more at: https://www.justice.qld.gov.au/about-us/governance/our-charter
+The department sets out the standards that you can expect from us, how you can help us deliver quality services and how you can tell us what we are doing well or could do better.
+To complete an online form please click here: Compliments and complaints form | Department of Justice.